 Bring them out to us that we may know them [carnally].”
 So Lot went out to them through the doorway, shut the door behind him, and said, “Please, my brethren, do not do so wickedly!
 See now, I have two daughters who have not known man; please, let me bring them out to you, and you may do to them as you wish; only do nothing to these men, since this is the reason they have come under the shadow (protection) of my roof.”
 And they said, “Stand back!”

 The men of Sodom wanted to know (ya-da) who the men were that Lot accepted into his home.
+Lot responded: "do not do evil" or "do not harm (hurt, mistreat)."
+Some of the meaning of these Hebrew words are lost in the English translation (see Deut.
+26:6; 2 Sam.
+20:6; etc.).
 They wanted to take his guests hostage and punish Lot for accepting foreign guests into his home.
 They likely planned on killing all the males and raping the women.
 Lot, fearing for the life of himself and the other men, offers his daughters to be raped.
 He was hoping that the Sodomites would be satisfied with only part of their intent.
 The guests, once the host has accepted them, are sacred, and must be protected from any danger; even at the cost of the life of members of the family.
 The guests in return have to not cause any trouble in the city that would shame the hospitable person.

 The Book of Great Wisdom also suggests that "know" is the correct interpretation of ya-da.
 Aramaic has that same Semitic word, but pronounces it i-da.
 Wisdom 19:13-14 says: "...and those who they didn't know, they didn't receive them while they were there ... because they weren't willing to allow (or forgive) strangers.
 (Peshitta).

 Lot had said that his daughters had not known [a] man; which means they were virgins.
-He said that because the citizens back then were sleeping with virgins and other men's wives to disgrace foreigners and their host.
+He said that because the citizens back then were sleeping with virgins and other men's wives to disgrace foreigners and their host (similar Lam.
+5:11 bethuloth "virgins" is wrongly translated as "maidens").
 Lot's daughters were also married to the sons-n-law of Lot (Gen. 19:14).
 So the humiliation would have been doubly bad had the Sodomites agreed to Lot's proposal.

 And the LORD said, "Because the outcry against Sodom and Gomorrah is great, and because their sin is very grave, ...
 And Abraham came near and said, "Would You also destroy the righteous with the wicked?
 (Gen. 18:20, 23 NKJV).
 The account that played out later in chapter nineteen is just what happened there.
 Sodom had other sins that the Bible mentions; such as adultery, inhospitality, committing abomination, fornication, et cetera.
 The reference of them committing abomination could refer to them committing murder, rape and / or idolatry.
 These are the reference verses: Deut.
 29:23, 32:32; Wis.
 19:14-17; Isa.
 3:9, 13:19; Jer.
 23:14, 49:18, 50:40; Lam.
 4:6; Ezek.
 16:46-48; Amos 4:11; Zeph.
 2:9; 3 Macc.
 2:5; Matt.
 10:15; Luke 17:29; Rom.
 9:29; 2 Pet.
 2:6; Jude 7.
 The Talmud gives their additional sins.